 Even after documenting the accounting department's work flow, positioning employees in the correct jobs, and setting them up for the appropriate training programs, there is no assurance that the department will operate in a sufficiently effective manner.
 The controller may compare the work done by his or her accounting staff and find that it falls well behind the efficiency level of the accounting department of a competing company.
 The reason for the difference may be that the competition is using best practices to improve its operations.
 A best practice is any operational improvement that allows the accounting staff to generate more work with an equal or less amount of effort.
 A constant stream of innovation is coming out of companies all over the world, so there is no end to the number of best practices one can implement.
 The main problem is finding them.
-One of the best sources is Strategic Accounting magazine (Institute of Management Accountants), which contains stories submitted by the accounting staffs of many organizations, revealing precisely how they improved their operations.
-Another source is Bragg, Accounting Best Practices, Third Edition (Hoboken, NJ: John Wiley & Sons, 2004), which lists and explains a large number of best practices, including implementation issues, control problems, and related costs.
+One source is the author's, Accounting Best Practices (Hoboken, NJ: John Wiley & Sons), for which a new edition is released every few years; the book lists and explains a large number of best practices, including implementation issues, control problems, and related costs.